WNCC men roll past Casper

-The Western Nebraska Community College men’s basketball team put four players in double figures and used a late first-half run to run past Casper College 85-73 Monday night at Cougar Palace.
+The Western Nebraska Community College men’s basketball team put four players in double figures and used a late first-half run to push past Casper College 85-73 at Cougar Palace Monday, Jan.
+10.

-The win was the Cougars’ tenth of the season and it was a totally different team from Saturday afternoon when they fell to Air Force Prep.
+The win was the Cougars’ 10th of the season, and it was a totally different team from Saturday afternoon when they fell to Air Force Prep.

 WNCC head coach Billy Engel said that late run in the first half was the momentum his team needed to get the win.